frankburgs/main/information-technology/networking/cloud.md

 - Compute or memory-intensive, or high-performance I/O.
 - Dedicated hosts offer single-tenant isolation.

-# Types
+# Types of storage
+- Information can consist of files, code, documents, images, videos, backups, snapshots, and databases.
+- Bare-metal servers and virtual servers are provisioned with default storage in local drives.
+## Object Storage
 - Object supports large backups, uses metadata for fast keyword search, is AI scalable, & stores log files.
+## Block storage
 - Block is fast, reliable, across environments, and updates large data amounts frequenty and supports email servers.
+## File Storage
-- File has familiar interface, subfolder management, supports ZIP and USB transfers, low scalability.
-File gateway is a file server in the cloud, S3, NFS, SMB.
+- has familiar interface, subfolder management, supports ZIP and USB transfers, low scalability.
+- File gateway is a file server in the cloud, S3, NFS, SMB.

-# Storage
-- Information can consist of files, code, documents, images, videos, backups, snapshots, and databases.
-- Bare-metal servers and virtual servers are provisioned with default storage in local drives.
+- File storage appliances can provide encryption in transit.
+- Is mounted to computer nodes via ethernet cables.
+- Speeds vary under load.
+- Can be mounted onto 1 or more compute nodes at a time.

 # Services
 - Infrastructure is the physical resources, as well as the virtualization (hypervisor) layer.